tkleung68/fyp-safety-works-gate-device/README.md

 ## firebase config
 the firebase api will be summited but the firestore service will be terminated after 29th May.
 If you need to access it, please contace Mr. Leung (+852 67762279) or via tkleung68-c@my.cityu.edu.hk

+updated on 1/6/2023, the api key will be removed.

 ## photo and processed photo
 will be stored in /scannedPhoto and /result